melodyrios/GitHub.io-/excel.md

 The first correlation I wanted to see was the Income vs Total Spent.
 <img src="images/Income vs Total Spent Scatter Plot copy.png"/>

+The chart reveals a distinct correlation, indicating that higher spending tends to be associated with higher income.
+This is where I found the customer's income level can account for 67% of the variance in spending.
+Of course, what’s a chart without some outliers?
+The most prominent outliers existed at both extremes of the spectrum: one individual with very low income exhibited high spending, while another with significantly higher income displayed minimal expenditure.

+Next, I looked into the number of customers that joined each month, where the average per month was 183.